 The trend has taken off in 2020 with part of the grounds of King’s College Cambridge sown with a colourful annual mix.
 A write up of the site and pictures of the preparations for seeding can be seen on the Cambridge University website.

 The Sheffield based seed supplier Pictorial Meadows has championed this look.
-The organisation is a joint venture between the University of Sheffield and a social enterprise and combines seed supplier with a design service.
+The organisation is a joint venture between the University of Sheffield and a social enterprise and combines seed supply with a design service.
 The enterprise is backed by years of research into suitable seed mixes by the renowned University of Sheffield Landscape Department.

 Month by month low mow regime